haya3218/SDfmL/README.md

 # Licensing

-The sole libraries themselves (SDL and SoLoud) are under the zLib/LibPNG licenses ofc, so you'll have to deal with that
+The sole libraries themselves (SDL, SoLoud) are under the zLib/LibPNG licenses ofc, so you'll have to deal with that

+stb_image is under the Public Domain/MIT.

 TinySoundfont and toml11 under the same license as this wrapper (MIT License)